 SKIP TO PAGE CONTENT

-The West Texas A&M University MPA program now accepts the Texas Firefighter Tuition Waiver.
+The West Texas A&M University MPA Program accepts the Texas Firefighter Tuition Waiver.

 The MPA at WTAMU is intended for professionals pursuing opportunities for growth and promotion within government and non-profit agencies, as well as for students who wish to pursue graduate training immediately after completion of an undergraduate degree.
 For this 36-hour program, courses are offered 100% online to suit the needs of both traditional graduate students and working professionals.
 The program provides training in administration applicable to multiple entities and will offer concentrations in rural/local government and criminal justice.